centraunit/cu-firecracker/README.md

 ## 🤝 Contributing

 **⚠️ Important**: This is a proprietary project.
-By contributing, you assign all rights to your contributions to the project owner.
+By contributing, you assign all rights to your contributions to CentraUnit Organization.

 We welcome contributors interested in: